Germany Entrepreneurship Internship Program

 Q: Are there language requirements to participate?

 A: All internship positions will require English only, unless otherwise noted in the job description.
-Other language proficiencies may strengthen an applicant’s application.
-If you are looking to take German language courses, Brown offers German courses in the Spring and Fall semesters.
+Proficiency in German or other languages may strengthen an applicant’s application.

 Q: Do I need to interview for the internship?